leticiap/ZombieArena/README.md

 # Zombie Arena
 Your objective is to kill all the zombies.
 Keep an eye at your ammo, as it is limited.
-Choose the boost you want before each
+Choose the boost you want before each level.
 ### Commands
 - Use your mouse to aim
 - Move: WASD